The Berkeley Beacon: History

 The first issue of The Berkeley Beacon was published on February 1, 1947, under the direction of editor-in-chief Paul Mundt.
-According to lore, the paper was named after the college's location; at the time, Emerson was situated in Back Bay, at the confluence of Berkeley Street and Beacon Street.
+According to lore, the paper was named after the college's location at the intersection of Berkeley Street and Beacon Street.
 However the name might actually refer to the famous weather beacon atop the Berkeley Building, which was completed the same year.

 The Beacon has contributed to several student movements at the college, including the first student demonstration in Emerson history in 1968.
 It published a letter from the college president Richard Chapin decrying the Vietnam War.
-In 1977, an editorial in The Beacon pointed out a number of inaccuracies in a college report which was attempting to secure accreditation from the New England Association of Schools and Colleges.
-In 1997, The Beacon broke a story about a female student's on-campus sexual assault, which the administration had failed to address.
+In 1977, an editorial in the Beacon pointed out a number of inaccuracies in a college report which was attempting to secure accreditation from the New England Association of Schools and Colleges.
+In 1997, the Beacon broke a story about a female student's on-campus sexual assault, which the administration had failed to address.